 The real estate market in Colorado Springs has been white hot in recent years—I can attest.
-This past fall, my husband and I saw a listing go up for a downtown split-level.
+In late 2018, my husband and I saw a listing go up for a downtown split-level.
 We texted our agent, viewed the home and signed an offer all within 24 hours.
 A day later, after negotiations due to multiple offers from potential buyers, we had a contract.

-In my case, it helped to be a longtime local and know exactly where we wanted to move.
+In my case, it helped to be a local, know exactly where we wanted to move and have a realtor we’d worked with before on our side.
 But what about those just moving to the Springs?